Xianguang-Zhou/chmsee/README.md

-ChmSee is an HTML Help(CHM) viewer for Unix/Linux.
+﻿ChmSee is an HTML Help(CHM) viewer for Unix/Linux.
 It is based on CHMLIB and use GTK+ as frontend toolkit.
 Because of using WebKit as HTML rendering engine, ChmSee can support rich features of modern HTML page, such as CSS and JavaScript.